Maumagnaguagno/HyperTensioN/README.md

 Robby needs to remember which locations were visited, let us see this in a recursive format.
 The movement actions swap the position of Robby, predicate ```at```.
 The base of the recursion happens when the object (Robby) is already at the destination, otherwise use move, enter or exit, mark the position and call the recursion again.
-We need to remember to unvisit the locations once we reach our goal, otherwise Robby may be stuck:
+We need to remember to unvisit the locations once we reach our goal, otherwise Robby may be stuck.
+The following code illustrates the idea without HTN:

 ```Ruby
 def swap_at(object, goal)